Search Results

 - Crop yields as a proxy for productivity and thus food availability.

-- Despite significant improvements in crop yields, with the average global cereal yield increasing from 4.6 tons per hectare in 1990 to 6.7 tons per hectare in 2022, disparities persist.
-In 2017, developed nations produced an average of 5.8 tons per hectare, while developing countries produced 3.1 tons per hectare.
+- Despite significant improvements in crop yields, with the average global cereal yield increasing from 4.6 tons per hectare in 1990 to 6.8 tons per hectare in 2023, disparities persist.
+Sub-Saharan African countries record some of the lowest yields while some emerging economies and developed countries achieve much higher yields.

 Unfortunately, since the development of the Sustainable Development Goals in 2015, the prevalence of moderate or severe food insecurity has been moving in the wrong direction.
-As of 2022, 2.4 billion people (30% of the global population) were moderately or severely food insecure.
-This number has remained steady since 2020, after increasing significantly from 2019 to 2020 at the onset of the COVID-19 pandemic.
+As of 2024, 2.3 billion people (28% of the global population) were moderately or severely food insecure.
+While this represents a slight decrease compared to 2023, the number of people is still 335 million above the 2019 level before the COVID-19 pandemic, which contributed to an increase in food insecurity.

 Boosting crop yields is essential for food security and alleviating poverty in developing nations, while limiting further agricultural expansion to natural ecosystems.
 Crop yield refers to the quantity of crops produced per unit of cultivated land.